Dept. of Electrical & Computer

 email@example.com, cell (850) 510-7276

 Hello!
-As of Fall 2012, I am a full-time Associate in Engineering in the position of Instructor & Coordinator of Engineering Retention, appointed through the Dean’s office in the FAMU-FSU College of Engineering.
-Since Fall 2010, I’ve had a half-time appointment as a non-tenure track faculty member in the ECE department.
-I am presently (in 2012-2013) in my second year of teaching & coordinating the ECE Senior Design Project course.
+Since start of Fall 2012, I have been a full-time (9 mo.)
+Associate in Engineering in the position of Instructor & Coordinator of Engineering Retention, appointed through the Dean’s office in the FAMU-FSU College of Engineering.
+Before that, starting Fall 2010, I had a half-time appointment as a non-tenure track faculty member in the ECE department.
+I am presently (in 2013-2014) in my third year of teaching & coordinating the ECE Senior Design Project course.

 From late 2008 through Spring 2012, I was also helping develop custom data acquisition electronics for a novel low-cost, distributed cosmic-ray detection system in the Astroparticle & Cosmic Radiation Detector Research & Development Laboratory in the Department of Physics at Florida A&M University under an NSF CREST grant.
 In Fall 2008-Spring 2009, I was a Postdoctoral Associate working under Dr. Uwe-Meyer Baese, also in the ECE department.
 We developed a novel quantum computer simulator that uses only linear space (most existing ones require exponential space).